salvadornm/forensicFoam/docs/windfoam.md

 ### BC

-Example of a unstaedy boyndary condtion on velocityy with an square growth in time and decay with a steady state in the middle.
+Example of a unsteady boundary condtion on velocity with an square growth and decay in time, with a steady state in the middle.

 ```cpp
 tank1